What is a temporary or increased assignment?

 - How long do I have to stay in the triple or converted lounge space?

-Because we do not anticipate having enough vacancies during fall semester to accommodate all student triples, some of you will remain in these assignments through the fall semester.
-The quad staff will begin to identify space immediately following the first day of classes.
+The quad staff will begin to identify space immediately following the first day of classes and we will begin to de-triple students the second week of the semester.
 Generally, we will first start to decompress the converted lounges from 5 people to 4.
 4 people is considered normal occupancy for converted lounges.
 Then we will begin de-tripling based on the date of your housing application.

 Quad staff will work directly with students placed in these increased spaces in an effort to decompress lounge spaces and de-triple increased rooms.